various images representing LTRC's focus areas

 • Documentation

-Qualifies technicians to design mixes and perform QC operations at a Portland Cement Concrete Plant.
+Qualifies technicians to design mixes and perform QC operations at a PCC Plant.
 Applicants must be Authorized Aggregate Testers as a pre-requisite to becoming a Certified PCC Plant Technician.
 Topics and tests include:

 • Specifications